pretorh/lfs-notes/steps/0-setup.md

 ## Setup the sources directory

 Use `scripts/setup/sources.sh` as root to setup directory structure.
+This script _does not_ make the `sources` directory sticky as in the book, allowing the host user to delete files if needed.

 ## Download the sources